 So we moved in to our home nearly two years ago.
 There is a wall of missing cabinets in our kitchen, it drives me bonkers every time I look at it.
 There are also four drawers with the wrong fronts on them, which need to swapped out for the right ones.
-The builder has been great, but it's taken a long time.
-The kitchen manufacturer went out of business, runarounds have happened, we've understood the troubles/complications, but it's still be frustrating to have to wait.
+The builder has been great, but it's taking some time due to factors that are out of their control.
+The kitchen manufacturer went out of business, runarounds have happened, we've understood the troubles/complications.

 Anyhow, here's the issue.
 We have this nook, which is across from the kitchen table.
 We wanted to put in a workspace.
 A place where we can place a computer, primarily for the kids to use.
 We can then easily monitor their activities but not only that, we can easily help them with homework, etc. The kitchen is the hub in our house, no doubt and we like it that way.
 So the plan was to place a desk height counter (though now I'm wondering, do I want it to be higher???) with drawers on the bottom (might decide to go with a drawer and a large cabinet beneath it for the bottom, on either side), then four cabinets with glass fronts for uppers.